Hot Springs in Montana

 Norris Hot Springs – Norris, Montana

-At Norris Hot Springs they say you can soak in the Water of the Gods.
+At Norris Hot Springs they say you can soak in the Water of the Gods, in fact, some people even call it Water of the Gods hot springs Montana.
 It is a pretty cool place.
 It’s funky, to be sure, but that’s what we like about it.
 The pool was built by miners and is basically a fir plank box without a lid.

 Norris used to be owned by a cranky, but entertaining, woman (Doris from Norris) who spray-painted rules on the walls.
 And she often misspelled them.
 The infamous “no lose dogs” sign is still there.